pixee/codemodder-java/core-codemods/src/main/resources/io/codemodder/codemods/SubstituteReplaceAllCodemod/description.md

-The code adjustment involves replacing the use of `String#replaceAll()` with `String#replace() for better efficiency.
-This update is driven by the need to enhance performance by avoiding the overhead incurred by the replaceAll() method, particularly when the first argument provided isn't a true regular expression.

-Changes implemented:
+This change replaces `String#replaceAll()` with `String#replace()` to enhance performance and avoid confusion.

+The `String#replaceAll()` call takes a regular expression for the first argument, which is then compiled and used to replace string subsections.
+However, the argument being passed to it doesn't actually appear to be a regular expression.
+Therefore, the `replace()` [API](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html#replace-java.lang.CharSequence-java.lang.CharSequence-) appears to be a better fit.

+Our changes look something like this:

 ```diff
     String init = "my string\n";